Zinc is the second most abundant mineral found in the human body but the body can't make Zinc itself - it has to come from food or supplements.

 How do you create new cells, heal wounds and break down fat?
 With zinc!
-It plays a crucial role in the body, enabling healthy functions to take place.
-Alongside calcium and magnesium, zinc is a great way to boost your immune system.
+It plays a crucial role in the body, enabling healthy functions and a strong immune system.

 All you need to know about Zinc